“Is that what you call drunk?”

 A date was set.
 Eddie volunteered his apartment, which was great ‘cause he had the only TV set in our cast.
 The plan was to rehearse and then take the whole cast over to Eddie’s place and get him drunk.
-The director would question Eddie during the liquid applications, we might do some of the scenes from the show, and Eddie would absorb a useful sensory memory from which he could draw upon to portray his villain on stage.
+The director would question Eddie during the liquid applications, we might do some of the scenes from the show, and Eddie would absorb a useful sensory memory upon which he could draw to portray his villain on stage.

 Ol’ Constantine Stanislavsky would be so proud.

 Cherry vodka was the agreed-upon ingredient: one pint was the agreed-upon dosage.
 I’m reminded here of the gospel according to Woody Guthrie; “There’s a lotta truth in a pint of whiskey…but not too much in a quart.”

 Eddie’s character in the play was Irish, sullen, murderous.